FabianTerhorst/coreclr-module/docs/articles/player_damage.md

             player?.SendChatMessage("You hitted a Player in his Pelvis!
 Why you did that ?!");
             target?.SendChatMessage("You got hitted by a " + weaponModel + " in your Pelvis :(");
         }

+        return true; // return false will cancel the event and player won't receive damage.
     }
 }
 ```